alphagov/paas-steampipe-dashboard/README.md

 you need creds to access the AWS accounts

-`gds aws paas-paas-ro -- make data`
+`gds aws paas-prod-ro -- make data`

 this logs into to AWS and Cloud Foundry, extracts data locally in csv format